The Perfectly Planned Kids Audition—Here’s What It Really Looks Like

 Frank Sinatra has three stars on the Hollywood Walk of Fame.
 One for film, one for music and one for television.

 3 Unexpected Things That Can Happen

 When letting your kids audition for a role or a modeling gig, you always pat them on the back and say to break a leg.
 You encourage them to do their best and have fun.
 It gets super exciting when they get a callback because it means, “We like you and want to see you again.”
 Then the magical call or email that your child booked the job has you jumping for joy.
 How cool!
 But one thing I never expected was my child not performing on the day of the job.
 It never crossed my mind that my baby could be cranky and have an off day.

 It even got worse.
 They put an adorable cap on his head and he threw it.
 I started to blame myself because I had to wake him extra early to leave that morning.
 I could have stayed at a hotel closer to the set and get ample rest, but it didn’t even occur to me.
-Kids are kids and in this case my little one is only eighteen-months old.
-He was cranky and its ok.
+Kids are kids and in this case, my little one was only eighteen-months old.
+He was cranky and it’s ok.
 As parents, we have to protect our babies and let them direct the day.
 No matter how much I would have loved to have seen him in the ad, he wasn’t having it.
 You have to put your own disappointments aside and move on.
 At the end of the day, what really matters?
-That you and your kids are healthy and just be happy you had the chance.
+That you and your kids are healthy.
+Just be happy you had the chance.

 You have to expect the unexpected in this industry.
 I took Baby Brody once to an audition that the older kids had booked.
 We were told originally that he was too old, but I had him crash the audition.
 He actually booked the job while his siblings didn’t.